MicahAsowata/Encrypto/README.md

 # Encrypto
-It is an encryption program written entirely in Go.
+It is a program that can be used to encrypt any piece of text in seconds.

-How to use it
+## How to use it

 - Go Compiler (v1.19) was used to build the project Use the command